Online Master's in Biomedical Engineering @ Case.edu

 With good reason, students may petition to substitute technical courses not listed by the approved curriculum for a BME track or sequence.
 The petition should be submitted to the BME Undergraduate Education Committee (UGEC) for approval.
 Before submitting a petition to the UGEC, students must discuss the petition and present it in writing to their faculty advisor for review and recommendation.

-Conditions requiring a petition.
-A petition is required to substitute a course for a technical elective not listed for the track or sequence or to substitute a course from another university for a BME core course.
+Conditions requiring a petition: A petition is required to substitute a course for a technical elective not listed for the track or sequence or to substitute a course from another university for a BME core course.

 Procedure:

 • Clear and succinct description of the requested change.
-“I wish to take xxx as a technical elective.”

 • Rationale for the request.
 Explain why this change is appropriate from an educational standpoint and relevant to your track or sequence.

-• 2.
-Catalog description and/or course syllabi.
+• Catalog description and/or course syllabi.